Duct Leakage Test in Swedesboro, NJ

 How a Duct Leakage Test Is Conducted

-To initiate a duct leakage test in Swedesboro, NJ, your technician seals all supply and return registers, leaving only the main return or air handler open.
-A specially calibrated fan called a duct blaster is then connected to the opening.
-This fan depressurizes the duct system, making it easier to pinpoint exactly where air is leaking.
+To begin the process of a duct leakage test in Swedesboro, NJ, your technician seals off all supply and return registers apart from the main return or air handler.
+A specially calibrated duct blaster fan is then connected to the opening.
+This fan depressurizes the ducts to help locate where air is escaping.

 duct leakage test is fast, clean, and comfortable for residents throughout the process.
 Most tests in Swedesboro, NJ take just 30 to 60 minutes, and the resulting improvements can enhance your home’s comfort and efficiency long-term.